-Follow Up Flag: Follow up Flag Status: Flagged

-Categories: Lucie

-You don't often get email from

-Learn why this is important

-CAUTION: Email is from an external source; Stop, Look, and Think before opening attachments or links.

-Hello,

-I hope you will consider proposing and promoting regulations that will promote the safety of the community when it comes to the use of e-bikes.
+Follow Up Flag: Follow up Flag Status: Flagged Categories: Lucie You don't often get email from the second se CAUTION: Email is from an external source; Stop, Look, and Think before opening attachments or links.
+Hello, I hope you will consider proposing and promoting regulations that will promote the safety of the community when it comes to the use of e-bikes.
 Manhattan Beach recently passed a set of rules and regulations that make a lot of sense and that Redondo Beach also needs to ensure everyone's safety.
 Thank you.